crmcclain/MOBS_OPEN/README.md

 # The Marine Organismal Body Size (MOBS) Database

 The file *data\_all\_112224.csv* provides data in MOBS as of 11-22-24 with current taxonomic information and species names pulled from the World Register of Marine Species (WoRMS; [https://www.marinespecies.org/](https://www.marinespecies.org/)).
-You can downloadn this file, read it into your preferred software and begin analyses.
-This file has 181,531 rows and 14 columns.
+You can download this file, read it into your preferred software and begin analyses.
+This file has 181,531 rows (size measuremments) and 14 columns for 85,204 unique species (AphiaIDs).

 **NOTE:** The file *data\_all\_112224.csv* will only contain size data as of 11-22-24.
 The separate data files named *mobs.pt1.csv*, *mobs.pt2.csv*, etc. will contain the most up-to-date size data and with additonal species and sizes.
 If you would prefer to use the most recent data follow the section below title Updating taxonomy from WoRMS.

+### Citation Requirement
+If you use the MOBS database in any form—whether in publications, presentations, or derivative datasets—you are required to cite the following reference:

+McClain, C. R., Heim, N. A., Knope, M. L., Monarrez, P. M., Payne, J. L., Santos, I. T., & Webb, T. J. (2025).
+MOBS 1.0: A database of interspecific variation in marine organismal body sizes. *Global Ecology and Biogeography*, in press.

+Proper citation ensures credit to the creators and supports the continued development and maintenance of the database.

+### Dataset Details
 The columns are as follows:

 |Column Name|Column Description|